256hax/solana-arweave-react-mint-nft-example/README.md

 Mint NFT with React on Arweave and Solana chain for customizable example.
 Experiment purpose only.

-This sample uses only Web3.js(Arweave and Solana) on React.
+This sample uses only Web3.js(Arweave, Solana and Metaplex) on React.
-I don't use Candy Machine v2, Metaplex Storefront, Next.js and Redux.
+I don't use Candy Machine v2 CLI, Metaplex Storefront, Next.js and Redux.

 I tried to make minimal example so I don't think good UI/UX.
 Please refine depends on your project.